mardix/Paginator/README.md

 #### And who created it?
 Me.
 Mardix.
-You can follow me  [@mardix](http://twitter.com/mardix), or check out my github: [mardix.github.com](http://mardix.github.com/) to check out some of my other code that you may want to fork.
+You can follow me  [@mardix](http://twitter.com/mardix), or check out my github: [github.com/mardix](https://github.com/mardix) to check out some of my other library that you may want to fork.

 So Holla!

+---

 ### How it works?